jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 </details>

-<details><summary>Is this ARMA model any good for forecasting?</summary>
+<details><summary>CONCLUSION: Is this ARMA model any good for forecasting?</summary>
-Nope.

-The ARMA model is forecasting that the value of the Japanese Yen will strongly decline in the short-term
+No. The ARMA model is forecasting that the value of the Japanese Yen will strongly decline in the short-term
 </details>

 ## Forecast Model 2: ARIMA Model